ZenofCoding/endeavor-project/README.md

 ## Acknowledgments

-* Manjesh V on github for sharing his authentication code
+*  Thanks to Manjesh V on github for sharing his authentication code